Home

 • Application documents

-Candidates may apply for a maximum of two major fields of study.
+Candidates may apply for a maximum of two major fields of study when applying to the Bachelor’s programme in Design.
 For each major, a separate application must be sent in.
 In addition to the online application, a portfolio including a homework assignment is required.
 The registration and examination fee only needs to be paid once.
 Should you be applying for two majors, please contact us via email.

 The department is not in a position to discuss examination results in person or in writing.